existancepy/D2PT-hero-grid-downloader/README.md

 Download the latest zip in the [releases](https://github.com/existancepy/D2PT-hero-grid-downloader/releases) section

 ### Edit Config
-Open config.config and set the path of your hero grid folder
+Open **config.config** and set the path of your hero grid folder
 ### Install and run program
-Open start.bat.
+Open **start.bat**.
 It will download the neccessary dependencies and run the program